The deal to buy Alaska from Russia was signed on 30 March 1867.

 Volume 67 Issue 3 March 2017

-The American poet died on March 26th, 1892 after completing his masterpiece, Leaves of Grass, a year earlier.
+American poet Walt Whitman died on March 26th, 1892 after completing his masterpiece, Leaves of Grass, a year earlier.

 Ralegh's fateful attempt to discover El Dorado began on March 17th, 1617.